PlayStation Shuts Dark Outlaw Games Amid Mobile Strategy Shift

 Market Structure and Sony Ambitions

 The video game industry is undergoing a fundamental transformation.
 Assumptions about the success of consolidating leading platforms in the mobile segment are being revised.
-Sony Interactive Entertainment, a powerful technological giant, is making restructuring decisions.
+Sony Interactive Entertainment, a powerful technological giant, is making drastic restructuring decisions.
 Official communications indicate that the PlayStation brand is ceasing support for its own mobile studio.
-This is not just a matter of cost reduction.
-It is a clear signal of changing investment priorities in the global market.
+This is not just a matter of cost reduction; it is a clear signal of changing investment priorities in the global market.

-For market analysts this is surprising.
+For market analysts, this move is surprising, though warning signs were present for a long time.
 The console remains the main source of revenue.
 However, experiments with porting titles to touch screens did not yield the expected profits.
 The mobile market is saturated.
-Mobile players expect free models, which conflicts with the license for full AAA productions.
-Sony must admit this.
+Mobile players expect free-to-play models, which conflicts with the license for full AAA productions.
+Sony has finally decided to stop fighting this reality.

-Liquidation occurs before the moment the company could generate the first revenue.
-This is a signal of a lack of faith in the business model.
-Non-release of the title means that investment in personnel and infrastructure has no backing in future profits.
-This decision affects the employees directly, who lose their jobs at the peak of their career development.
+Liquidation occurred before the company could generate the first revenue, signaling a complete loss of faith in the business model.
+The non-release of the title means that investment in personnel and infrastructure has no backing in future profits.
+This decision affects the employees directly, who lose their jobs at the peak of their professional development.
+The restructuring is part of a broader "pruning" of projects aimed at securing PlayStation's profitability in the face of rising development costs.

 Mobile Production Cost Analysis